 “Life doesn’t make any sense without interdependence.
 We need each other, and the sooner we learn that, the better for us all.”

 Erik Homburger Erikson (Harvard Professor/ Noted Psychologist)

 There will be family and support group updates on the Recovery College website, the Facebook, Twitter and Instagram pages and the weekly newsletter so if you’d like to join, get involved or help out, then get in touch.
 And, because this will be a rolling group, you can join the group at any time, leave at any time if it’s not for you and you won’t (for the moment) even need to enrol!
-The group will happen every four weeks, with the first meeting on Thursday 15 April 2021, 2pm-3pm.
+The group will happen every four weeks.
 If you are interested in attending, just give the college a call or drop us an email to express your interest.
 We will then provide you with the joining link for the Microsoft Teams sessions.

 Find out more about what’s available to carers locally…

 Carers Wakefield & District offer free and confidential information and support to adult and young adult carers (people over the age of 18) living in the Wakefield Council area.